Paraguay expedition: Edward Hopkins again; Water Witch trains her guns on the presidential palace

 In September 1854 President López informed Lieutenant Page that Edward Hopkins was no longer accepted as U.S. Consul in Paraguay.
 The Rhode Island company could send another representative and that would be fine, but Paraguay would have no more dealings with Hopkins.

 As mentioned, Hopkins had in his possession certain papers he was supposed to deliver up and López refused to let him leave the country until he did so.
-Lieutenant Page, although he had a very poor opinion of Hopkins, decided he ought to help a fellow American, and applied for the necessary permits.
+Lieutenant Page, although he had a very poor opinion of Hopkins (the contempt was mutual), decided he ought to help a fellow American, and applied for the necessary permits.
 However, the Paraguayan government and Page got into a prickly dispute about the paperwork, the government insisting all applications had to be made in Spanish, which language Page refused to use.
 So Page defied López and removed Hopkins from Paraguay anyway in USS Water Witch.
 This raised López's animosity, since the implication was that Water Witch, a guest of Paraguay, was prepared to fight its way out of the country to remove a person defying the Paraguayan government.
-More than one source claims that Water Witch trained her guns on the presidential palace.
+It seems that each side thought the other might be planning on violence, and Water Witch trained her guns on the presidential palace.
 A furious López responded by banning all foreign vessels of war from Paraguayan waters.
 (It was why he refused to ratify the U.S.-Paraguay treaty of friendship, above).

 Fort Itapirú fires on USS Water Witch

 In January 1855, while Water Witch was in Argentine waters, Lieutenant Page led off a small expedition to explore an Argentine river, leaving his executive officer, Lieutenant William Nicholson Jeffers, in charge of the ship, with orders to explore the Upper Paraná river.

 The Upper Paraná flows west until it encounters the Paraguay River, when it turns south and is called the Lower Paraná.
-The Upper Paraná — which Jeffers was to explore — was (and is) is the international boundary between Argentina and Paraguay, and at that time was at least two miles wide.
+The Upper Paraná — which Jeffers was to explore — was (and is) an international boundary between Argentina and Paraguay, and at that time was at least two miles wide.